microsoft/vscode-docs/docs/languages/julia.md

+---
+Order: 13
+Area: languages
+TOCTitle: Julia
+ContentId: d7ec8e7c-de5e-42b3-86df-a48660f1f6e1
+PageTitle: Julia in Visual Studio Code
+DateApproved: 08/27/2021
+MetaDescription: Learn about working with the Julia programming language in Visual Studio Code.
+---
 # Julia in Visual Studio Code

-The [Julia Programming language](https://julialang.org) is a high level and dynamic language built for speed and simplicity.
+The [Julia programming language](https://julialang.org) is a high level and dynamic language built for speed and simplicity.
 Julia is commonly used in areas such as data science, machine learning, scientific computing, but is still a general purpose language that can handle most programming use cases.

 The [Julia extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) for Visual Studio Code includes built-in dynamic autocompletion, inline results, plot pane, integrated REPL, variable view, code navigation, and many other advanced language features.